Many bar takers are obsessed with the idea of memorization.

 This is a test of application, not just barfing up what you rote memorized (although that is part of it).

-Yes, you do need to rote memorize a lot of things because not everything testable has been tested before or it’s hard to find a question that tests a certain issue or rule.
+Yes, you do need to rote memorize a lot of things because not everything testable has been tested before or it’s hard to find every question that has tested a certain issue or rule.

 I would suggest that you FIRST try to solve problems (like MBE questions and essays) with cursory imperfect knowledge so that you UNDERSTAND how the issues and rules are used.
 AND THEN, you can fill in the gaps by memorizing and understanding the rules and issues.

 In other words, learn by example, not by theory.
 It’s possible to have knowledge but lack judgment.